KnotAditya/DreamyWeatherFX/README.md

 Right-click the app > Open (only needed the first time to bypass Gatekeeper).

+Go to settings > Privacy and Security > Security and press allow for the file and type in your password to bypass GateKeepeer

 ✅ No App Store needed.
 ✅ No account needed.
 ✅ Just peaceful weather on your desktop.